 If this feels daunting, you should at least try to learn the rhyming words of each bar.
 This way, if the rapper is running out of breath at the end of the line, you can assist on the last word.
 There were points in almost every song where I learned " ok, this is where eX needs to breathe, so this is where I'll adlib every time to help out".
 To this day, when I listen to old eX tracks, I instinctively adlib those parts.
 You don't have to be this meticulous, but put some effort into learning the bars.

 Run the Real Set

 Once again, rehearsing ahead of time is highly recommended.
 Ahead of the show date, run through the set in practice exactly as you would on stage.
 If you have trouble committing, rent a rehearsal space and invite a few friends to watch.
-But the important thing is to practice the set from front to back as if you were on stage.
-This will help you truly gauge the timing of the set, what to say during the transitions, where you're MC needs to rest, and how everything flows.
+Do it on IG live so you really perform.
+The bottom line is to practice the set from front to back as if you were on stage.
+This will help you truly gauge the timing, what to say during the transitions, where you're MC needs to rest, and how everything flows.
 A setlist on paper is a playlist.
 It becomes a setlist when you've ran through it and know exactly how the show pans out.
 Don't listen to Iverson, practice.

 Streamline Your Setup